frontenddogma/css-optimization-basics/manuscript/production.md

 * For performance, in terms of caching, each style sheet should be cacheable.
 * For performance, in terms of efficiency and file size when a user visits many pages (low bounce rate with visitors covering a high percentage of needed styles), a single style sheet is fastest.
 * For HTML maintainability, style sheets should not be versioned manually (we don’t want to update HTML code every time we update CSS code).
-* For CSS maintainability, style sheets should not be broken up manually (we don‘t want to merge style sheets every time we update CSS code).
+* For CSS maintainability, style sheets should not be broken up manually (we don’t want to merge style sheets every time we update CSS code).
 * For general maintainability, code should be kept simple.
 * Tooling helps.